How to Prepare a Financial Plan for Startup Business (w/ example)

 8. Monitor and Adjust Your Financial Plan

-Even though it’s not a primary step in creating a good financial plan, it’s quite essential to regularly monitor and adjust your financial plan to ensure the assumptions you made are still relevant, and you are heading in the right direction.
+Even though it’s not a primary step in creating a good financial plan for your small business, it’s quite essential to regularly monitor and adjust your financial plan to ensure the assumptions you made are still relevant, and you are heading in the right direction.

 There are multiple ways to monitor your financial plan.